Skip to main content

 1. Go to the Virtual Machines icon in the top left taskbar.

-5. In the new window, click the Open Full Menu button in the top right panel.
+7. Click the Open Full Menu button in the top right panel.

-6. Select, Remove access directory.
+8. Select Remove access directory.

 Method two